Beyond the Pitch

 But the opportunity for startups to leverage these relationships is much broader than that.

 “One thing that is fun and unique about startups is that there are a lot of different needs,” said Warner Moore, an executive consultant in technology and information security.
 “People who help new organizations tend to have a broad and multi-faceted skill set.
-For startups to get the most out of the relationship with Advisors, the entrepreneur needs to keep an open mind without assumptions about all the things an Advisor can do.”
+For startups to get the most out of the relationship with mentors, the entrepreneur needs to keep an open mind without assumptions about all the things a mentor can do.”

 First Connect partner James Rores, founder and CEO of The Floriss Group, a growth strategy and sales execution firm, starts with the business founder’s long and short-term goals for the company and branches out from there.
 “I help translate those goals into strategies and plans that can be supported by the right leaders, people, and systems,” he said.
 “That involves connecting across the business to learn from and align with each stakeholder.”